-For the boat without reinforced cockpit only; a fin to lean out from the keel may be fixed by a pivot and one bolt to lock a rotation; in case of accident a possible knock on the fin will break the bolt in order to allow the rotation of the same fin around the pivot.
+For the boat without reinforced cockpit only; a fin to lean out from the keel may be fixed by a pivot bolt with friction washers to inhibit rotation from water pressure and/or two bolts to inhibit rotation.

+Alternately, a pivot bolt and one bolt to lock a rotation; in case of accident a possible knock on the fin will break the bolt in order to allow the rotation of the same fin around the pivot.
 The rotation of fin must be sufficient to relieve the keel totally.